AmyKeedwell/Milestone-Project-Resume/README.md

 * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.

 # Features
-* Header containing my name and a smooth scroll navbar to navigate the one scrolling page style website.
+* **Header** containing my name and a smooth scroll navbar to navigate the one scrolling page style website.

     * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about.

-* About me section containing a brief description of me containing information about my background and what I am hoping to achieve.
+* **About me** section containing a brief description of me containing information about my background and what I am hoping to achieve.
     * This also contains a link to download my resume.

-* Skills secton containing a selection of the skills I have learnt and am yet to study.
+* **Skills** section containing a selection of the skills I have learnt and am yet to study.
 These have interactive skill percentages which will be updated as I progress.

-* Portfolio section which will eventually showcase my upcoming projects and work.
+* **Portfolio** section which will eventually showcase my upcoming projects and work.
 At present I have added videos about coding, one of which is a video about Code Institute for anyone who is also looking to take a career change.

-* Contact Me section provides a form for anyone to get in touch, this will become interactive later in my course.
+* **Contact Me** section provides a form for anyone to get in touch, this will become interactive later in my course.
     * There are contact details such as phone/email/ address below this followed by google maps of the area.

-* Social links are available in the footer alongside a link to download my resume.
+* **Social links** are available in the footer alongside a link to download my resume.

 ## Features left to implement
 * I initially intended to add an animation to the skills section but found after researching that this mainly requires JavaScript - a skill I am yet to learn so will update this when I can.
     * Instead, opted to add a hover effect to my skills to make the section feel more interactive.

+* A functional form where you can contact me.

 # Technologies Used
 This project makes use of: